christianhollreiser/ML-course-stanford-cs229/README.md

 - TensorFlow 2.3.1
 - Numpy 1.18.5

-All requirements are listed in the conda environment.yml file.
+All dependencies are listed in the conda environment.yml file.